ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/200k_int_code_gbm.png?raw=true "Ansible refactoring")

 Linting was the very first step to the Green Build Master.
-I coted almost nothing, but it created good habits & processes inside the team:
+I costed almost nothing, but it created good habits & processes inside the team:

 * Red test is bad, you should fix it.
 * If you see code smell - improve it.